ppfeufer/allianceauth-afat/CONTRIBUTING.md

 ## Development Environment<a name="development-environment"></a>

 To develop and test your change, you will need a development environment on your local machine.
-There are many different options to choose from.
-But please make sure that you can run pre-commit checks and tox tests on your local machine.
+There are different options to choose from.
+But please make sure you can run pre-commit checks and tox tests on your local machine before committing.

-If you are on Windows or Linux, you can use the [AA guide for setting up a dev environment][aa guide for setting up a dev environment].
+If you are on Windows or Linux, you can use the [AA guide for setting up a dev environment][aa dev environment].

 ## Code Formatting and Linting<a name="code-formatting-and-linting"></a>